 http://www.tradingeconomics.com/dominican-republic/corruption-index see, for example, https://www.wikileaks.org/plusd/cables/04SANTODOMINGO5952_a.html http://www.tradingeconomics.com/country-list/population http://www.unicef.org/infobycountry/domrepublic_statistics.html http://www.seescyt.gov.do/plandecenal/docsplandecenal /Plan%20Decenal%20ES%20Completo%20Imprimir.pdf

-Venezuela, which currently supplies the majority of oil imports, subsidised by low-interest loans.
-However, on the back of Fitch Rating being raised to B+ in November 2014, a sale of US$2.5 billion in bonds in January 2015 to reduce sovereign debt has been welcomed by the markets as there is growing confidence in the underlying strength and stability of the economy.
+Venezuela, which currently supplies the majority of oil imports, subsidized by low-interest loans.
+However, on the back of the Fitch Rating being raised to B+ in November 2014, a sale of US$2.5 billion in bonds in January 2015 to reduce sovereign debt has been welcomed by the markets as there is growing confidence in the underlying strength and stability of the economy.

 Caribbean Biofuels project to establish biodiesel production in the Dominican Republic Strengths

 1. there is no competition.
-One company currently imports biodiesel for blending with imported fossil fuel; Caribbean Biofuels Ltd. have signed a letter of intent with the owner to purchase it.
+One company currently imports biodiesel for blending with imported fossil fuel; Caribbean Biofuels Ltd. has signed a letter of intent with the owner to purchase it.
 The company already has all of the permits required for the establishment of biodiesel production and so Caribbean Biofuels Ltd. can progress to the development phase almost immediately;

-2. importing diesel fuel for road haulage, energy generation and private transport keeps prices high.
+2. importing diesel fuel for road haulage, energy generation, and private transport keeps prices high.
 Locally produced biodiesel blended with imported fossil fuel will allow for a reduction in prices, while still allowing the company to maintain a competitive edge.
-The government of President Medina is actively encouraging initiatives to reduce dependence on foreign imports, and is keen to see new, practical ways of supplying transport and energy generation requirements.
-One of our directors, Juan Nolasco, has strong contacts within the Energy Ministry, and the positive economic effects our activities will be welcomed;
+The government of President Medina is actively encouraging initiatives to reduce dependence on foreign imports and is keen to see new, practical ways of supplying transport and energy generation requirements.
+One of our directors, Juan Nolasco, has strong contacts within the Energy Ministry, and the positive economic effects of our activities will be welcomed;

 4. cooperative unions.
-Trade union activities are moderated by a genuine desire to achieve the right balance between ensuring best conditions for their members and maximum profitability for the company, to safeguard long-term employment;
+Trade union activities are moderated by a genuine desire to achieve the right balance between ensuring the best conditions for their members and maximum profitability for the company, to safeguard long-term employment;

 https://economics.rabobank.com/publications/2014/february/country-report-dominican-republic/ http://www.bloomberg.com/news/articles/2015-01-20/dominican-republic-plans-to-issue-at-least-1-billion-ofbonds.
 Wind is impractical due to the need to suspend operations during the hurricane season which lasts from approximately June to November, the potential for hydro-electric is limited, and in 2011 a biomass project for the Monte Cristi region failed due to impracticalities.